Beauchef-Proyecta/mlf-service/README.md

 client.js: Manage the WebRTC connection in the client.

-# Setup a new Raspberry Pi
+# Setting up a new Raspberry Pi

 ## Upload the OS